The benefits of entering The Princess Royal Training Awards

 Why applying for the right award can have disproportionate impact on your organisation

 When it comes to deciding which award to apply for, however, there are many things to consider.
 How is the award viewed across your industry?
 What cost implications are there?
 If you get the award, what happens next?
 How much time does it take to apply?
-Whilst only you can decide what’s most important when considering all of the different options available, consider checking out feedback from people who have already been through the process, as they will be able to tell you what the entire experience is like and the benefits that have come through achieving the award.
+Whilst only you can decide what’s most important when reflecting on all of the different options available, consider checking out feedback from people who have already been through the process, as they will be able to tell you what the entire experience is like and the benefits that have come through achieving the award.

 Royal recognition